Marine plastic pollution: Effects on animals

 Plastic waste has reached all the world's oceans.
 This plastic pollution harms an estimated 100,000 sea turtles and marine mammals and 1,000,000 sea creatures each year.
 Larger plastics (called "macroplastics") such as plastic shopping bags can clog the digestive tracts of larger animals when consumed by them and can cause starvation through restricting the movement of food, or by filling the stomach and tricking the animal into thinking it is full.
 Microplastics on the other hand harm smaller marine life.
-For example, pelagic plastic pieces in the center of our ocean’s gyres outnumber live marine plankton, and are passed up the food chain to reach all marine life.
+For example, pelagic plastic pieces in the center of our ocean's gyres outnumber live marine plankton, and are passed up the food chain to reach all marine life.

+Fishing gear such as nets, ropes, lines, and cages often get lost in the ocean and can travel large distances which has negatively impacted many marine animals such as coral.
+The fishing gear is made up of non-biodegradable plastic in many different species of coral get tangled in which causes them to lose tissue and possibly die.

 Plastic pollution has the potential to poison animals, which can then adversely affect human food supplies.
 Plastic pollution has been described as being highly detrimental to large marine mammals, described in the book Introduction to Marine Biology as posing the "single greatest threat" to them.
 Some marine species, such as sea turtles, have been found to contain large proportions of plastics in their stomach.
 When this occurs, the animal typically starves, because the plastic blocks the animal's digestive tract.
 Sometimes marine mammals are entangled in plastic products such as nets, which can harm or kill them.